Falling in Love (Toni Gonzaga album)

 Falling in Love is the third studio album of Filipino TV host, actress-singer Toni Gonzaga and her second on Star Records, released on June 18, 2007, in the Philippines in CD format and digital download.
 The carrier single released is "Catch Me, I'm Fallin'" accompanied with music video directed by Paul Soriano.

 Background

-Falling in Love contains 11 tracks of original OPM composition produced by Christian Martinez with two cover songs, "Kasalanan Ko Ba" originally done by Neo Colours and "I've Fallen for You" original by Jamie Rivera.
-It is Toni's second album under Star Records and was originally set to be released in May 2007 but was moved to June 18, 2007, due to an accident she had during filming of her "Enervon" TV ad.
+Falling in Love contains 11 tracks of original OPM composition produced by Christian Martinez with two cover songs, "Kasalanan Ko Ba" originally recorded by Neocolours, and "I've Fallen for You", original by Jamie Rivera.
+It is her second studio album under Star Records and was originally set to be released in May 2007, but was pushed forward to June 18, 2007, due to an accident she had during filming of her Enervon TV ad.
 The album also includes her own composition "You're My Right Kind of Wrong".
 The album is awarded platinum certified by Philippine Association of the Record Industry (PARI).

+The first single from the album, "Catch Me, I'm Fallin'", was released in June 2007, and was also used as the theme song to Korean drama series, Which Star Are You From?, aired on ABS-CBN network's Primetime Bida line up in 2007.